leosac/access-control/src/core/auth/Auth.md

 1. **SIMPLE_WIEGAND** : This data type requires 2 frames:
   1. A hexadecimal *string* that contain the card id that was read, for example: "40:a0:83:80"
-  1. An *integer* that holds the number of bits in the card id.
+  2. An *integer* that holds the number of bits in the card id.
+2. **WIEGAND_PIN_4BITS**: Configuration mode used when we use the reader only for PIN code, and when the reader sends 4bits per key pressed.
+The reading timeout after 1.5s.
+  1. A *string* that contains the PIN code.
+Its easier to use string, because we don't know the length of the PIN code, and it may vary.

 Message Passing Specifications {#auth_specc}
 ============================================